What

 won a significant trophy, the award for best constructed racer in the Washington, D.C.
 Soap Box Derby.
 That I never expected to win over the 250 other entrants

 made it even more special.
-But even that trophy may now leave me as I have now offered
+But even that trophy may now leave me, as I have recently offered

 it to the President.